codecov/example-python/README.md

 # Testing with `tox`

-Codecov can be ran from inside your `tox.ini` please make sure you pass all the necessary environment variables through:
+Codecov can be run from inside your `tox.ini`; please make sure you pass all the necessary environment variables through:

 ```ini
 [testenv]